espressomd/espresso/doc/sphinx/setup.rst

 Brownian thermostat is a formal name of a thermostat enabling the Brownian Dynamics feature (see :cite:`schlick2010`).

-In order to activate the Brownian thermostat the memberfunction :py:attr:`~espressomd.thermostat.Thermostat.set_brownian` of the thermostat class :class:`espressomd.thermostat.Thermostat` has to be invoked.
+In order to activate the Brownian thermostat the member function :py:attr:`~espressomd.thermostat.Thermostat.set_brownian` of the thermostat class :class:`espressomd.thermostat.Thermostat` has to be invoked.
 Best explained in an example:::